Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: The long wavelength approximation for the coupled light-matter system

-Of relevance for analyzing on the scaling of the light-matter coupling with systems size addressed in this work is discussing the definition of the \textit{thermodynamic limit}.
+In view of the analysis on the scaling of the light-matter coupling with system size it is relevant to discuss the definition of the \textit{thermodynamic limit}.
 Given a system of volume $V$, the thermodynamic limit (often referred to as \textit{macroscopic limit}) is defined as $V\rightarrow \infty$.
-While taking this limit is formally justified when treating pure light or pure matter systems alone, the same is not true for hybrid-light matter systems as discussed in more details in Sec.\ref{sec:macroscopic_limit_and_length_scales_of_qed}.
-In this work we consider instead the \textit{bulk limit} which is defined as the limit where the material properties are the ones of its bulk form yet below the characteristic lengths set by the cavity as explained in Sec.\ref{sec:macroscopic_limit_and_length_scales_of_qed}.
-Note that since in this work we consider thin crystals, the bulk limit should be intended as the limit of a 2D bulk slab.
+While taking this limit is formally justified when treating the uncoupled light or the uncoupled matter systems alone, the same is not automatically true for hybrid-light matter systems as discussed in more details in Sec.~\ref{sec:macroscopic_limit_and_length_scales_of_qed}.
+In short, for the strict dipole approximation if we take the volume to infinity we decouple light and matter; on the contrary, within the LWA, if the amount of matter included in the coupling is not restricted (by the realistic length scales set by the cavity as shown later in this work) the light matter coupling diverges to infinity.
+Therefore, in this work we consider instead the \textit{bulk limit} which is defined as the limit where the material properties are the ones of its bulk form, yet below the characteristic lengths set by the cavity as explained in Sec.~\ref{sec:macroscopic_limit_and_length_scales_of_qed}.
+This definition is introduced for ab initio calculations in Sec.Sec.~\ref{sec:convergence}.
+Note that since in this work we consider 2D crystals, the bulk limit should be interpreted as the limit of a 2D bulk slab.